 The pitch can be changed by playing the recording faster or by using the time scale modification engine so that the original tempo is preserved.
 You can activate the time scale modification engine by checking "Maintain duration".

 To activate the timbre preservation, check "Maintain timbre".

-6.2.13 Time Stretching
+6.2.11 Time Stretching

-Time stretching means changing the length of the recording without changing the perceived pitch.
+The time stretching command in Acoustica allows you to change the length of the recording without changing the perceived pitch.